California State University Channel Islands (CSUCI) may be youthful, but it’s rich in tradition

 • Our colors: We chose red and silver—red to be consistent with the tradition of our region and silver for our mascot, the dolphin.

-• Our mascot: To honor the heritage and culture of the Chumash Indians, we chose the tribe’s cherished dolphin as our mascot.
+• Our mascot: To honor the heritage and culture of the Chumash, we chose the tribe’s cherished dolphin as our mascot.

 • Our commencement: Our inaugural commencement ceremony in 2003 launched traditions, such as:

-• Sounding of a conch shell by a Chumash elder signals our recognition of building on the knowledge base of the indigenous people who first inhabited this area.
+• A Chumash blessing is provided by a Chumash leader signaling our recognition of building on the knowledge base of the indigenous people who first inhabited this area.

 • Welcome in multiple languages, signifying CSUCI’s commitment to graduating students with multicultural and international perspectives.